tarsoqueiroz/fastITips/Development/Golang/Install/README.md

 ## Add /usr/local/go/bin to the PATH environment variable

-You can do this by adding the following line to your `$HOME/.profile` or `/etc/` profile (for a system-wide installation):
+You can do this by adding the following line to your `$HOME/.profile` or `/etc/profile` (for a system-wide installation):

 ```s
 export PATH=$PATH:/usr/local/go/bin